StackmateNetwork/stackmate.in/content/primer/_index.md

 Fedwire is also a network, with ~ 9000 participants (Paypal, Stripe etc.), who collectively provide the a fiat payment infrastructure.

-Bitcoin will serve a similar purpose, where [nodes](https://bitnodes.io) will service Layer 2 solutions to build a new digital infrastructure built on a sound monetary base.
+Bitcoin will serve a similar purpose, where [nodes](https://bitnodes.io) will service Layer 2 networks to build a new digital infrastructure built on a sound monetary base.

 ## MORE